Ewooral/GENERAL-COMPUTER-SCIENCE-AND-PROGRAMMING-LOGIC----INTERVIEW-FRIENDLY/understanding_computer_systems.md

   # Brute force solution
         in programming is a programming style that does not include any shortcuts to improve performance, but instead relies on sheer computing power to try all possibilities until the solution to a problem is found

+## Bottlenecks
+      bottlenecks refer to points in a system where the flow of data or processing is hindered, causing a slowdown or inefficiency.
+These bottlenecks can occur at various stages, such as in the code, database, network, or hardware infrastructure.
+Identifying and resolving bottlenecks is crucial for improving the overall performance and responsiveness of software applications.